marsdrums/ReSTIR-reworking/The gi pass explained/4) Specular.md

 Temporal filtering is applied following the same exact algorithm as the diffuse component.
 The only difference regards velocity vectors.

 Velocity vectors are very useful to reproject the diffuse component, but less than ideal for temporally reproject reflections.
-To the temporal filtering pass i'm providing two distinc sets of velocity vectors - one coming from the render target, and one specifically crafted for reprojecting reflections.
+I'm providing two distinc sets of velocity vectors to the temporal filtering pass - one coming from the render target, and one specifically crafted for reprojecting reflections.
 The method i've followed to implement reliable velocity vector for reflections is this: https://sites.cs.ucsb.edu/~lingqi/publications/rtg2_ch25.pdf

 >[!WARNING]